 Update: Perchlorate is less present in the environment today.

 The easiest way to obtain this information is to call their local water company.
 Or, if their water service is provided by a municipal utility, citizens can contact the customer service center (usually listed on their utility bill) and get information on who their water purveyor is and how to contact them.
 They can also visit the water supplier's Web site and look for either the water quality report or the Consumer Confidence Report.
 If a district has detected perchlorate it must be listed.

 A great deal is known about perchlorate, in part because of its longstanding use as a medicine.
 Substantial research has been conducted since the mid-1990s to improve scientific and medical understanding of perchlorate's health effects.
-These studies, particularly one by the National Academy of Science (NAS), show perchlorate causes no measurable effect on human beings at levels many times higher than the minute amounts found in some drinking water supplies.
+These studies, particularly one by the National Academy of Science (NAS), show perchlorate causes no measurable effect on human beings at levels many times higher than the minute amounts found in the environment.